springernature/shunter/docs/getting-started.md

 // Create a Shunter application, passing in options var app = shunter({

-    // Configure the themes path to the current directory
-    path: {
-        themes: __dirname
-    },

     // Configure the proxy route, this should point to
     // where your back end application runs
     routes: {